Kolten Wong Player Props: Mariners vs. Rays

 Kolten Wong At The Plate

-- Wong is hitting .162 with four doubles, a home run and 13 walks.
+- Wong has four doubles, a home run and 13 walks while batting .160.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.